 The OED defines its first meaning as “tribute formerly exacted from farmers and small owners in the border counties of England and Scotland, and along the Highland border, by freebooting chiefs, in return for protection or immunity from plunder.”

 In those days, “mail” meant rent or tribute (its ancestor, the Old English mal, meant payment extorted by threats).
-But I can’t find any explanation for the “black” in the term, aside from the term’s earlier sense of soiled or dirty.
+But we can’t find any explanation for the “black” in the term, aside from the term’s earlier sense of soiled or dirty.